 Michael Drouilhet wrote: "John is that rarest of men: a combination of deep insightful intelligence and a loving heart and soul.
-He is an artful and compassionate Jungian Analyst, and also exhibits a very deep spirituality that embraces all religions and all people.
-I recommend John very highly as a therapist and as a spiritual resource. "
+He is an artful and compassionate therapist and also exhibits a very deep spirituality that embraces all religions and all people.
+I recommend John very highly as a spiritual resource."

 At one time when people wanted a direct, personal experience of God, they turned to their dreams.
 Today religious writing ignores dreams and their spiritual dimensions.
-Contemporary secular thinking focuses almost exclusively on the biological and quantitative function of dreams.
 God and Dreams explores what happened that caused this change.
-Particular attention is given to Jewish, Christian, and Islamic thought and to psychological, philosophical and scientific attitudes about dreams.
-God and Dreams challenges the current orthodoxy of both religious and secular perspectives by arguing that dreams do indeed come from God.
+Particular attention is given to Jewish, Christian, and Islamic thought and to psychological, philosophical, and scientific attitudes about dreams.

 The year was 1851 and the place was Hangtown, the California mining camp that today is known as Placerville.
 It was here that the unpredictable and entertaining story of Zach Johnson's search for gold takes place.
 Zach, the son of an Episcopal priest, was a gentle man who'd come to Hangtown from Virginia to get rich.
 What did he do that so many men wanted him dead?